MalikShoaibAhmadKhan/sports-app/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## 👥 Authors

-- Your Name - Initial work - [YourGitHub](https://github.com/yourusername)
+- Malik Shoaib Ahmad Khan - [MalikShoaibAhmadKhan](https://github.com/MalikShoaibAhmadKhan)

+---

 ## 🙏 Acknowledgments